OpenNTF/org.openntf.nsfodp/README.md

 The Domino plugins require Domino 9.0.1 FP10 or above.
 Additionally, it requires the [XPages Bazaar](https://www.openntf.org/main.nsf/project.xsp?r=project/XPages%20Bazaar) version 2.0.2 or above.

+### LotusScript Compilation on macOS

+LotusScript compilation requires the presence of `websvc.jar` in the Notes/Domino JRE's `lib/ext` directory.
+However, this file is not kept there on macOS - instead, there is a separate `Contents/MacOS/jvm/lib/ext` directory in the app bundle in addition to `jre/Contents/Home/lib/ext`, and this directory is not referenced with external compilation.

+To enable LotusScript compilation on macOS, open the app bundle (right-click and choose "Show Package Contents" in the Finder) and copy (not move) `websvc.jar` from the former directory to the latter.

 ## License

 This project is licensed under the Apache License 2.0.